2000 Romanian general election

 General elections were held in Romania on 26 November 2000, with a second round of the presidential election on 10 December.
 Former president Ion Iliescu of the Social Democracy Party of Romania (PDSR) was re-elected in the run-off, whilst the PDSR, as part of the Social Democratic Pole of Romania (PDSR), emerged as the largest party in Parliament, winning 155 of the 345 seats in the Chamber of Deputies and 65 of the 140 seats in the Senate.
 The 2000 Romanian presidential election was the fourth of its kind held in post-1989 Romania.

+The election entailed a collapse for the CDR, a broad anticommunist coalition involving Liberals and Christian Democrats, which had won the 1996 election.